Kyle-Nadeau/DSA_CSC212/COMPILATION.md

  This will result in an output file named "file" within the same directory as the main.cpp file.

- For the python file use:
+ For the python file navigate to the local file using a terminal and use:

-     g++ python3 plotter.py file.txt image.png <degree for turns>
+     python3 plotter.py file.txt image.png <degree for turns>